skyctl-space/skyctl/README.md

 ## Features

+> [!WARNING]
+> SkyCtl is under active development and is not yet usable.

 - **Telescope Management**: Control and monitor telescopes with ASIAIR (other platforms will be added).
 - **Stellarium Integration**: View and interact with celestial objects using Stellarium Web Engine.
 - **Image Viewer**: Analyze astronomical images with advanced tools like histograms and overlays.
 - **Observing Tools**: Access observing panels, target search, and selected object information.
 - **Weather Integration**: Check weather conditions for optimal observation.

+## Status

+- [x] Basic Multi-platform App with Release and Quality Process :tada:
+- [x] Weather Report
+- [x] Basic Stellarium Integration
+- [ ] ASIAir Integration (in progress)
+- [ ] Object Search
+- [ ] Development of Docker-based image to deploying Indi + custom protocol to Pi

 ## Contributing